 Nonprofit Investment Advisors

-Due to nonprofit's reduced capacity for risk, Nonprofit Investment Advisors provide a variety of portfolios from mutual funds, CDs, and Treasury Bills, to securities and bonds.
-They also often leverage Index Investing which leverages modern portfolio theory to bring you the greatest returns at possible within the risk category you are most comfortable with.
-Based on passive investing theories and mathematical rules or algorithms, this approach and the technology of more passive investing has been around for a decade, with a market size of $1.79 trillion as of 2022.
+Due to nonprofits' reduced capacity for risk, Nonprofit Investment Advisors recommend a variety of portfolios, from mutual funds, CDs, and Treasury Bills to securities and bonds.
+They also often leverage Index Investing to bring you the greatest returns possible within the risk category you are most comfortable with.

-• Provide consistent fiduciary oversight
+• Provide consistent fiduciary oversight.

 • Have reduced and transparent fees.